swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

   + In the last lesson, we learned to **c**oncatenate elements into a vector using the `c` function, e.g. `x <- c("A", "B", "C")` creates a vector `x` with three elements.
   Furthermore, we can extend that vector again using `c`, e.g. `y <- c(x, "D")` creates a vector `y` with four elements.
-  Write a function called `fence` that takes two vectors as parameters, called `original` and `wrapper`, and returns a new vector that has the wrapper vector at the beginning and end of the original:
+  Write a function called `fence` that takes two vectors as arguments, called `original` and `wrapper`, and returns a new vector that has the wrapper vector at the beginning and end of the original: